What is Arm’s Length Transaction?

 Stages

-Step-1: Seller makes the Product Available in the Market
+Step 1: Seller makes the product available in the market.

-Step-2: Seller Engages with the Buyer
+Step-2: Seller engages with the buyers

 Example: Sarah (Andrew’s friend) and a stranger reach out to Andrew to buy the house.

-Step-3: Price Negotiation
+Step 3: Price Negotiation

 - In the end, parties either finalize the transaction or at least one party decides to leave the deal, finding a better option elsewhere.